Satrat/AR-Reverb/README.md

 ## Project Checkpoint

+### Progress
+We struggled to find the right approach for this project.
+There is not a lot of literature on best practices for Hololens development since the developer kits were only released last year, and a lot of the documentation is still in the process of being written, and most existing work is in Unity and C#.
+Our initial approach was to make the application entirely in C++.
+We have basic Hololens project that builds and can read in spatial mapping data, including building the mesh of the current surroundings.
+We also have a working raytracer provided by a student who completed Computer Graphics (15-462).
+Our hope was to adapt the raytracer to work with the Windows Holographic environment, then parallelize it to simulate how sound interacts with the environment.
+We do not have the two working together at the moment, and putting them together is proving difficult.
+Our next idea was to work in Unity and C# for the high level interaction with the Hololens and spatial mapping data, then write our sound processing as a C++ plugin for Unity.
+Unity compiles C++ plugins to machine code, so we should not see a significant decrease in throughput.
+We can currently read in the spatial mapping mesh and plan on using Unity's Physics.Raycast for our soundwaves.
+We also have begun writing the sound processing code.
+We implemented an output audio buffer using the PortAudio api, which allows us to process the spatial sound on its own thread, then output a sample along with every frame.

 ### Revised Schedule
 * Week 1: Interface with the HoloLens HPU
   * <s>Proof of concept for interfacing with the HPU</s>